Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Setup and preliminaries

 \subsection{States, reactions, and dynamics}

-We focus on discrete Markovian systems with linear and nonlinear dynamics.
-This includes Markov jump processes (MJP) with linear dynamics that represent the transport of probability between microstates.
-It also includes deterministic chemical reaction networks (CRNs), often used for modeling biological and chemical systems in the large-volume limit ~\citep{feinbergFoundationsChemicalReaction2019,kondepudi2014modern,rao2016nonequilibrium}.
-CRNs have nonlinear dynamics that represent macroscopic transport of matter between chemical species.
-Extensions to continuous-state systems are briefly mentioned in Section~\ref{subsec:lr} and non-Markovian systems in Section~\ref{sec:Discussion}.
+We focus on discrete Markovian systems with general (linear or nonlinear) dynamics.
+As special cases, this includes Markov jump processes (MJP) that represent the transport of probability between microstates in stochastic systems.
+It also includes deterministic chemical reaction networks (CRNs) used to model chemical systems in the large-volume limit ~\citep{feinbergFoundationsChemicalReaction2019,kondepudi2014modern,rao2016nonequilibrium}.
+Continuous-state systems are briefly mentioned in Section~\ref{sec:comparison-variational} and non-Markovian systems in Section~\ref{sec:Discussion}.

 The system's thermodynamic \emph{state} at time $t$ is specified by a nonnegative vector $\pp(t)=(\ppx 1(t),\dots,\ppx{\numstate}(t))\in\distspace$.
-We often simply write the state $\pp$, leaving dependence on time implicit.
-In an MJP, the state is a normalized probability distribution over $\numstate$ microstates (or, more generally, ``mesotates'').
-In a deterministic chemical reaction network (CRN), the state is the unnormalized vector of concentrations of $\numstate$ chemical species.
+We always use the term \emph{state} to refer to the system's thermodynamic state $\pp(t)$.
+When referring to the microstates, we do so explicitly.
+The term \emph{state function} refers to functions $f:\distspace\to\mathbb{R}$.
+The term \emph{state observable} refers to functions over microstates/species, represented by vectors $\pot\in\potspace$.

-We always use the term \emph{state} to refer to the system's thermodynamic state $\pp$; when referring to the microstates or species, we do so explicitly.
-The term \emph{state function} refers to functions of the state, $f:\potspace\to\mathbb{R}$.
-The term \emph{state observable} refers to functions over microstates/species, represented by a vector $\pot\in\potspace$.
+In an MJP, the state is a probability distribution over $\numstate$ microstates (or coarse-grained ``mesostates''). \newstuff{For notational clarity, when referring to probability distributions, we sometimes write the state $\pp$ as $\ppp$.} In a deterministic chemical reaction network (CRN), the state is an unnormalized vector of concentrations of $\numstate$ chemical species. \newstuff{For notational clarity, when referring to a deterministic concentration vector, we sometimes write the state $\pp$ as $\ccc$.}

-The system is also associated with $\numedge$ one-way \emph{reactions} indexed by $\rr\in\{1,\dots,\numedge\}$.
-These reactions corresponds to transitions between microstates in an MJP, or one-way chemical reactions in a CRN.
-We use the term \emph{reaction observable }to refer to functions of individual reactions, represented by a vector $\ee\in\forcespace$.
+The system is associated with $\numedge$ one-way \emph{transitions} or \emph{reactions} indexed by $\rr\in\{1,\dots,\numedge\}$, corresponding to jumps between microstates in an MJP or one-way chemical reactions in a CRN.
+We use the term \emph{reaction observable} to refer to functions of individual reactions, represented by a vector $\ee\in\forcespace$. \newstuff{As an example, the reaction observable $\ee$ may indicate heat exchanges; then, $\eerr$ indicates the number of joules released to (or absorbed from) a heat bath during reaction $\rr$.
+Except where otherwise noted, we make no assumptions about the nature of reaction observables $\ee$ (like antisymmetry).}